dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Tip "Why is it called *Bound*?"
     Originally `PVs` weren't automatically created.
 Hence in earlier documentation you may also find references about administrators actually **pre-provisioning** `PVs`.
 Later `PVCs` would "pick up"/match a suitable `PV` by looking at it’s capacity and access mode.
 When successful they are *bound* to this `PV`.
     This was needed for storage like NFS that does not have an API and therefore does not support **dynamic provisioning**.
-Hence it's called **static provisioning**.
+That's called **static provisioning**.
     This kind of storage should not be used anymore as it requires manual intervention, risky capacity planning and incurs inefficient storage utilization.

 Although the storage is provisioned on the GlusterFS side it's not yet used by any application/pod/host.
 So let’s release this storage capacity again.